 The next ring in your village is your home.
 I mean the people AND the place.
 Is your home cluttered, disorganized and messy?
 That can affect your ability to be the best you, which is what your child needs.
 Your village needs a space that makes you feel at peace.
 If you have them, are you leaning on your immediate family members in the best way?
 My husband is my rock in this parenting journey, but I am the one usually doing the legwork in researching the best ways to parent our child.
 I constantly share what I learn with him.
 I need his buy-in.
 I also have older children.
 While I don’t lean on them in the same way I do my husband, I do need their support.
 I share what is going on in their little brother’s life.
 I need them to understand that their brother is developing differently than they did and how to best interact with him.

-The next ring in your village is extended family.
+The next ring in your village is your extended family.
 This is where grandparents, aunts, uncles, cousins and more come in.
 They need to know what you need.
 Ask for help.
 Invite them to therapy appointments so they understand your child better.
 Make frequent phone calls and share the struggles and challenges of this special parenting.
 My husband’s parents live in Vancouver, Canada and we are in Orlando, Florida.
 We don’t see them often but that doesn’t mean they aren’t part of my village.
 I call, text and email and try to keep them as up to date as possible on how things are in their grandson’s life.
-It is important they understand his special needs and the unique way we need to parent him.
+They must understand his special needs and the unique way we need to parent him.
 When we are lucky enough to get together they know how to interact with him and what to expect.
-My parent’s do live nearby but aren’t able to look after my son, however they still are part of my village.
-Emotional support is just as important as having family who can physically offer help.
+My parents do live nearby but aren’t able to look after my son, however, they still are part of my village.
+Emotional support is just as important as having a family who can physically offer help.

 Your Professional Support System